zachmccabe/zachmccabe.github.io/_notes/reading-list.md

 ## Why I keep this list

 I learn more when I write things out.

 This an artifact from many years of conversations with colleagues, friends and strangers on the topic of building rapport in a radically new cultural environment.

-Everything on this list is biased towards action.
 The criteria is simple: These are the books I keep coming back to, buying as gifts and recommending to others.
 Off the top of my head this has included: medical volunteers and NGO workers, machinists, mountaineers, designers and film producers, export-minded small-business owners, executives, expat brats, PhD students.
 These folks are out in the world doing interesting things.
 Often, they have a real tight feedback loop with the surrounding culture.
 They inspire me, and I want to hear their point of view.
 We talk about the realization that culture can make or break your mission.
 I'm not an expert on cultural adaptation or cross-cultural communication but these topics interest me because of my own experience.

-This list is an extension of those conversations.
-The books here aren't all strictly intended for this use case but I'm happy to read widely and borrow ideas.
+This list is an extension of our conversations.

+I recognize that the books here aren't all strictly intended for this use case.
+I'm happy to read widely and borrow ideas.

+Let me know.